 Overall, I really found the Tour-Ed Mine and Museum to be quite interesting.
 While the museum could use a bit of modernization and extra signage, the time underground is well-worth the cost of admission.

-So, if you want to learn more about the industrial history of western Pennsylvania or simply want to see what it’s like in a coal mine (It’s really different from a cavern), definitely take time to visit the Tour-Ed Mine and Museum in Allegheny County, PA.
+So, if you want to learn more about the industrial history of Pennsylvania or simply want to see what it’s like in a coal mine (It’s really different from a cavern), definitely take time to visit the Tour-Ed Mine and Museum in Allegheny County, PA.

 Tour-Ed Mine and Museum